sdaqo/anipy-gui/README.md

 A very simple GUI frontend for [anipy-cli](https://github.com/sdaqo/anipy-cli), this is my first GUI and is still WIP, so dont expect as much; expect bugs.

 As of now this only supports linux because libmpv on windows sucks.
+MacOs might work, I don't have anything to test it though.

 # Installation